-The DELE – a very different kind of exam
+The DELE/SIELE – a different kind of exam

-TThe DELE exam (of Spanish language competency) is very different to the typical school or college foreign language exam.
+The DELE exam (of Spanish language competency) is very different to the typical school or college foreign language exam.
 If you want to prepare correctly, then from the very start you need to be well informed about these differences – the unique goals of the DELE system, the assessment criteria that the examiners will use to score you, and the curriculum content.
 If you do not know and understand these key characteristics of the DELE – if you do not have a proper DELE exam preparation book explaining them – then you simply won’t be prepared to give the examiners what they are actually looking for.
 This applies as well to the DELE exam’s new online twin, the SIELE, which shares the goals, curriculum and assessment criteria of the DELE, as well as to the American OPI (Oral Proficiency Interview).

 Unfortunately, what little material exists about the DELE’s desired outcomes, assessment criteria and what the curriculum contains, is not easily accessible.
 The curriculum and assessment protocols are only available in high academic Spanish – policy documents written by academics for academics.
 Very few Spanish tutors know much about how the exam actually functions i.t.o. the assessment, as distinct from describing the simple format.
 This means that many candidates enter the exam poorly prepared, expecting something similar to school or college.
 More often than not, their preparation has consisted essentially of grammar revision – but grammar is just one of the nine chapters of the official DELE curriculum describing the prescribed exam content for the exam.